-1. If you have littles, start introducing all kinds of veggies prepared in different ways.
-This way you can discover new foods they like.
-Make a game out of it and make sure YOU are eating them too.
+So, If you have littles, start introducing all kinds of veggies prepared in different ways.
+This way, you can discover new foods they like.
+Make a game out of it, and make sure YOU are eating them too.
 Your kids are watching.
 Even cutting veggies in a fun way will spark their interest.

-3. After 4 kids I have realized that small, more frequent meals, just makes life better.
+After 4 kids, I have realized that small, more frequent meals just make life better.
 My biggest switch was feeding the kids dinner right after school.
 This avoids a LOT of issues.
-They are always so hungry so instead of giving them a snack, I just feed them what I had planned for dinner.
-This also helps them power through after school activities.
+They are always so hungry, so instead of giving them a snack, I just feed them what I had planned for dinner.
+Proper kids’ nutrition is all about energy, and this also helps them power through after-school activities.
 You can then offer a healthier snack before bed.
-My favorites are plain yogurt, peanut butter and apples, or a banana.
+My favorites are plain yogurt, peanut butter, apples, or a banana.
 This routine after school has saved us from many a meltdown and fights over dinner.
 There are no rules as to what time “dinner” must be served :)

-4. Keep offering veggies to your kids.
-Make a small plate with cut up veggies and leave it out.
-Kids love grab and go snacks, and this is a perfect way for them to try without being told.
-You can even make a kid style charcuterie board with cheese, raisins, veggies and crackers.
+Keep offering veggies to your kids.
+Make a small plate with cut-up veggies and leave it out.
+Kids love grab-and-go snacks, and this is a perfect way for them to try them without being told.
+You can even make a kid-style charcuterie board with cheese, raisins, veggies, and crackers.
 Your kids will LOVE this!

-5. Get your kids involved in planning and making meals.
-I know it’s messy but getting your kids in the kitchen helping you, sparks curiosity to try new foods.
+If you want your kids eating healthy, the best thing you can do is to get them involved in planning and making meals.
+I know it’s messy but getting your kids in the kitchen to help you sparks curiosity to try new foods.
 It promotes confidence as well when they produce a meal for the family.
 It also helps them become more independent in making their own meals.
 Invest in a kid’s cookbook with lots of pictures and let them pick a few meals throughout the week with the expectation that they have to TRY what they make!